Injured in Uber or Lyft Rideshare Accident in Ohio

 Uber and Lyft Rideshare Accidents

 In recent years, ridesharing companies like Uber and Lyft have increased in popularity.
 They have made it easy and affordable for anyone to catch a ride to virtually any destination.
-Although Uber and Lyft are considered reliable methods of transportation, you may still get into an accident while you’re a passenger in one of these ridesharing services.
+Although Uber and Lyft are considered reliable methods of transportation, you may still get into an accident as a passenger in one of these ridesharing services.
 You may also get struck by an Uber or Lyft vehicle while you’re driving your own car.

 If you get hurt in a ridesharing accident, reach out to our Uber accident lawyers at Kisling, Nestico & Redick right away.
 We may be able to help you collect compensation for your damages.
 Contact us at 1-800-HURT-NOW to schedule a case consultation with an Ohio car accident lawyer today.